 If you need a new boiler for any reason, then it helps to understand what you can and can't do with your current heating system.
 Different limitations and features will alter what type of boiler fits your home (or workplace) best, especially in larger buildings with more rooms and multiple floors.

-There are a lot of ways to sort boilers down into specific types and designs, but some differences have much more of an impact than others.
-Knowing about each key type of boiler can really help when you are deciding which options would fit your needs best.
+There are many ways to sort boilers into specific types and designs, but some differences have much more impact than others.
+Knowing about each boiler type can help when deciding which options would fit your needs best.

-Heat only boilers only produce heat, as the name suggests.
-This means that they do not provide any hot water but are much more effective at keeping a room heated for longer.
+Heat-only boilers only produce heat, as the name suggests.
+This means they do not provide hot water but are much more effective at heating a room longer.
 While these lack the benefits of an extra water heating system, they are sometimes called a "regular boiler" since they are generally simpler than other types.

 These boilers are sometimes called "conventional boiler" or "regular boiler" designs.
-If you are looking for a new conventional boiler, keep this in mind since they might not always be under the "conventional boiler" label.
+If you are looking for a new conventional boiler, remember that it might not always be under the "conventional boiler" label.

-A heat only boiler is quite limited, but if that is all you need, they can still be great boilers to use.
+A heat-only boiler is quite limited, but they can still be great boilers if that is all you need.
 A non-condensing option will be worse than a condensing one, but they can still heat water for your home's heating layout very well.

-Many of these heating system boiler designs only need two tanks (a cold water cistern, as well as a feed and expansion tank) and a hot water storage cylinder.
+Many of these heating system boiler designs only need two tanks (a cold water cistern and a feed and expansion tank) and a hot water storage cylinder.
 This can make them easier to install than more complex designs but at the cost of any hot water production.
 They will usually have a tank in the loft since it is easier for the water to travel downwards.

 Combination boilers (combi boilers) provide both heating and hot water but do not use a hot water storage tank.
-They are perfect for smaller homes and spaces without a lot of room for a larger system but also need a constant flow of water to operate properly since they have no storage tank.
+They are perfect for smaller homes and spaces without much room for a larger system but they also need a constant flow of water to operate properly since they have no storage tank.

 Combi boilers are a great option for smaller spaces.
 The best combi boilers can provide the same benefits as a system boiler with far less space needed, and most combi boilers are also very efficient.
 A combi boiler will be weaker but also consume less power.

-Remember that combination boilers significantly cut down on the space you need.
+Remember that combination boilers significantly reduce the space you need.
 A combi boiler is very convenient, even if combi boilers are somewhat weak.

-The 'combi' part of combi boiler designs means that you get two different appliances in one frame, saving space and making repairs slightly more convenient.
-While they might lose some power due to this, they are often still good enough to work for most homes and are especially popular in flats or other one-floored spaces.
+The 'combi' part of combi boiler designs means you get two different appliances in one frame, saving space and making repairs slightly more convenient.
+While they might lose some power, they are often good enough to work for most homes and are especially popular in flats or other one-floored spaces.

-A system boiler can be a good option among all regular boilers, acting like a larger combi boiler.
+A system boiler can be a good option for regular boilers, acting like a larger combi boiler.
 If you want to stick to regular boilers and avoid complex features that you will not ever use, a system boiler can be a great choice.

 The downside is their size - they need a large hot water storage tank.
-If this tank is drained due to high water usage over a long period of time, it can take a little while for the system boiler to refill it.
+If this tank is drained due to high water usage over a long period, the system boiler can take a little while to refill it.
 This makes them a favourite of people with much larger homes or properties.

-Back boilers are an outdated and no-longer-used form of boiler system that mostly appears in older homes.
-They are inefficient, often close to breaking down, and are not supported by a manufacturer anymore.
+Back boilers are an outdated and no longer-used form of boiler system that mostly appears in older homes.
+They are inefficient, often close to breaking down and no longer supported by a manufacturer.

-There are a lot of ways that these types of boilers can be tweaked and improved, and that means that having the basic types explained will not cover everything.
+There are many ways that these types of boilers can be tweaked and improved, which means that explaining the basic types will not cover everything.
 Getting hot water on demand requires a lot of precise mechanical and electric parts, so each potential boiler for your home can have different features, functions and other differences.

-Both types can be vented or unvented, which just changes how the water pressure is handled and where the excess heat goes.
-You can sometimes replace the hot water cylinder in a new boiler if you find that the stock one is not effective or durable enough.
+Both types can be vented or unvented, which changes how the water pressure is handled and where the excess heat goes.
+You can sometimes replace the hot water cylinder in a new boiler if the stock one is not effective or durable enough.

-Direct cylinders store water and heat it from the inside of the tank using an immersion heater.
-These are straightforward and direct, as the name suggests, making them a simpler boiler type to manage in the right situations.
+Direct cylinders store water and heat it from inside the tank using an immersion heater.
+These are straightforward, as the name suggests, making them a simpler boiler type to manage in the right situations.

 Indirect hot water storage cylinder designs rely on a copper coil that passes through the cylinder, which is filled with hot water.
-This allows for indirect heating and keeps the hot water cylinder more versatile, letting it serve multiple functions at once (like heating multiple bathrooms).
+This allows for indirect heating and keeps the hot water cylinder more versatile, letting it serve multiple functions simultaneously (like heating multiple bathrooms).

-Condensing boilers are any type of boiler that uses a condensing system.
-This condensing boiler design recycles water vapour that would ordinarily be wasted by the hot water and heating system, turning it back into heat and/or water that can be re-used for a more energy-efficient central heating system.
+Condensing boilers are any boiler that uses a condensing system.
+This condensing boiler design recycles water vapour that would ordinarily be wasted by the hot water and heating system, turning it back into heat and/or water that can be reused for a more energy-efficient central heating system.

-Condensing boilers are not based on any specific boiler type, and they can be made from nearly any boiler.
+Condensing boilers are not based on any specific boiler type and can be made from nearly any boiler.
 Condensing boilers with combi boiler bases are one example, combining the recycling feature with the versatile design of a combi boiler.

 A low hot water pressure means that the boiler can't easily move hot water upwards - in a ground-floor room, it will not be able to heat things above it well.
 This means that low-pressure boilers are best placed in higher-up areas, such as a loft or an airing cupboard on the building's highest floor.

-Combi boilers are naturally low in water pressure most of the time, so you can treat combi boilers and low-pressure boilers in the same way: place them up high and let the water flow downwards with the aid of gravity.
+Combi boilers are naturally low in water pressure most of the time so that you can treat combi boilers and low-pressure boilers similarly: place them up high and let the water flow downwards with gravity.

-High pressure boiler designs are able to move hot water around more easily, but this high water pressure can sometimes require a stronger water tank and pump to set up.
+High-pressure boiler designs can move hot water around more easily, but this high water pressure can sometimes require a stronger water tank and pump to set up.
 Too much water pressure can damage certain sensitive components, and in some cases, excessive water pressure might even wear down bends in pipes to cause more frequent leaks.

 Many boiler designs will turn off automatically if the water pressure climbs too high, and most of them will not see a spike in water pressure unless there is some technical issue.
 Most boiler models will be perfectly fine for almost 100% of the time you own them.

-The hot water tank is a vital part of all boilers.
-System tweaks are often based around the hot water tank, the place where the system will store (and, in combi boilers, heat) the water that you need.
-While size is already something mentioned here, keep in mind that a hot water tank is also going to have different heating elements.
+The hot water tank is vital to all boilers.
+System tweaks are often based around the hot water tank, where the system will store (and, in combi boilers, heat) the water you need.
+While size is already mentioned here, remember that a hot water tank has different heating elements.

-The cold water tank stores the water before any heat is applied, and not all designs use it.
+The cold water tank stores the water before any heat is applied; not all designs use it.
 A combi boiler system will not always have one of these, but a regular boiler can often have an extra reservoir.

-There are advantages and disadvantages to one, like having an extra supply of water but needing the space to install the tank, so it is mostly a case of what you think you will need most.
+One has advantages and disadvantages, like having an extra supply of water but needing the space to install the tank, so it is mostly a case of what you think you will need most.

 You need power to heat your home.
-When you heat the water in boilers, you are using power, and that means that energy efficiency is a vital part of any design.
+When you heat the water in boilers, you use power, meaning energy efficiency is vital to any design.
 However, this also varies based on the type of power you are getting and the energy efficiency of the design that converts it into heating.

-All of these boilers need to be declared gas safe, and they need to have a proper connection to the mains.
-Make sure yours is registered in England under the Gas Safe Register since this proves that it can be used without serious risk.
+All of these boilers need to be declared gas safe and have a proper connection to the mains.
+Ensure yours is registered in England under the Gas Safe Register since this proves it can be used without serious risk.

-Gas boilers are great as long as your system can support the new boiler.
-If you are coming from a non-gas boiler, you might have to adjust part of the system.
-Boiler designs need the right connections, so a gas boiler needs a constant flow of gas to operate.
+Gas boilers are great if your system can support the new boiler.
+You might have to adjust part of the system if you come from a non-gas boiler.
+Boiler designs need the right connections, so a gas boiler needs a constant flow.

 This type of boiler benefits heavily from efficient designs.
-Good gas boilers can support larger heating systems well and remain energy-efficient, especially a condensing gas boiler.
+Good gas boilers can support larger heating systems and remain energy-efficient, especially condensing gas boilers.

 Electric heating boilers are perfect for a smaller space, trading some power for a much more efficient heating option.
-They cost a lot less to run compared to other boiler types, and electric combi boilers are a staple of smaller spaces like individual flats.
+They cost much less to run than other boiler types and electric combi boilers are a staple of smaller spaces like individual flats.

-Solar thermal designs make use of the natural heat from the sun, usually through solar panels.
-There are no specific designs to these systems: some are entirely solar-based, others use solar heat as a way to cut down on energy bills by supplementing other power sources.
+Solar thermal designs use the natural sun heat, usually through solar panels.
+There are no specific designs to these systems: some are entirely solar-based, and others use solar heat to reduce energy bills by supplementing other power sources.